sltang/jackrabbit-migration/README.md

          --dest destination repository directory
          --dest-conf source repository configuration file
-         --dest-repo-path path to destination node to copy to; default is "/" --node-limit size to partition nodes with before copying.
-If it is not supplied, no partitioning is performed --cnd common node type definition file
+         --dest-repo-path path to destination node to copy to; default is "/" --node-limit size (in bytes) to partition nodes with before copying.
+If it is not supplied, no partitioning is performed
+         --cnd common node type definition file
          --query JCR-SQL2 query to run in src.
 If --query is specified, then --dest, --dest-conf, --dest-repo-path and --cnd will be ignored.
          --query-type query type (SQL, XPATH, JCR-SQL2); default is JCR-SQL2"